 4. Take a cruise on the Tagus

-Book your cruise at GetYourGuide
+Book this cruise at GetYourGuide

 Get some wind in your hair while cruising the Tagus river, giving you exceptional views of the historical center and the 25th of April bridge.
 There are three marinas from which tours depart, usually timed to catch the sunset.
 You can book a 2-hour river sunset cruise on GetYourGuide.